 Lara uses iPhoto for her images and stores them on the drive in her MacBook, but she’s just about filled up her hard drive, which makes the MacBook run like a piece of cr*p slowly – another little challenge to deal with before we leave.

-Location Independent Essentials #4 – Camera Gear, the Pro Stuff
+Camera Gear, the Pro Stuff

-I use a stupid amount of Nikon camera gear and I’m probably going to need all of it for this trip as we could be doing everything from surfing to safaris.
+I use a stupid amount of Nikon camera gear and I’m probably going to need all of it for this yearlong trip as we will be doing everything from surfing to safaris.
 Please don’t tell Lara, but at this stage I can’t see me leaving one lens or one flash unit (Nikon SB800s) behind.

 I carry all my gear around in a Lowepro Rolling CompuTrekker Plus AW.
 It’s a great bag but it’s rather conspicuous and is always suspected of being too big for the overhead compartments on aircraft.
 Sigh.